ulfschneider/ulf.website/content/posts/sports/2021-10-07-fairlight-strael-build-notes.md

 </table>
 </div>

 **My decision:** Compared to my current 11-speed compact setup, the 12-speed 11-34 cassette would give me the exact same gearing – plus an additional climbing gear.
 That´s not bad.
 Or I can ride the 11-30, which has the same lowest gear than what I´m riding today plus tight gear steps 21-19-17-16-15.
-The tight gears in that sweet spot are important enough for me to choose the 11-30 Ultegra cassette.
-It´s made of steel, which is more durable than the partially titanium Dura Ace cassette and because it costs much less, it´s not too difficult to also swap it for an 11-34 if necessary.
+The tight gears in that sweet spot are important enough for me to choose the @11-30 Ultegra 12-speed cassette ().{} It´s made of steel, which is more durable than the partially titanium Dura Ace cassette and because it costs much less, it´s not too difficult to also swap it for an 11-34 if necessary.

 ### The crankset